nartov-k/nartov-k/README.md

-- 👋 Hi, I’m @nartov-k
+- Hi, Kirill here
-- 👀 I’m a data science student @University of Michigan
+- I’m a statistics researcher @University of Michigan
-- 📫 You can reach me through my email k.nartov35@gmail.com
+- You can reach me through my email nartovk@umich.edu

 <!---
 nartov-k/nartov-k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.